 During the year the Company continued to implement their suggestions andrecommendations to improve the control environment.
 Their scope of work includes review ofprocesses for safeguarding the assets of the Company review of operational efficiencyeffectiveness of systems and processes and assessing the internal control strengths inall areas.
 Internal Auditors findings are discussed with the process owners and suitablecorrective actions taken as per the directions of Audit Committee on an ongoing basis toimprove efficiency in operations.

 In terms of the provisions of Section 148 of the Comapnies Acts 2013 read with theRules made there under Cost Audit is not applicable to your Company.

 25. CORPORATE SOCIAL RESPONSIBILITY

-Pursuant to the provisions of Section 135 of the Companies Act 2013 and Rules madethere under the Company is not required to comply with the requirement of CSR.
+The provisions of Section 135 of the Companies Act 2013 and Rules framed thereunderfor Corporate Social Responsibility (CSR) are not applicable to your Company.

 To the best of their knowledge and belief and according to the information andexplanations obtained your Directors make the following statements in terms of Section134(5) of the Act that:

 a) in the preparation of the annual accounts for the financial year ending 31stMarch 2018 the applicable accounting standards had been followed along with properexplanation relating to material departures;